Student Loan Refinancing Options

 Total Payments Made $55,732.28

 As you can see, with a fixed rate loan, you would pay $15,732.28 in interest over the life of the loan.
-However, the benefit is that your payment would stay the same for the entire duration of the loan.
+However, the benefit is that your monthly payment of $464.43 would stay the same for the entire duration of the loan.
+A consistent monthly payment may be easier to budget for rather than one that could change month to month.

-For this scenario, we’re going to use the same 10-year repayment plan on a $40,000 student loan, also using excellent credit with an APR added to the LIBOR of 2.76%.
+For this scenario, we’re going to use the same 10-year repayment plan on a $40,000 student loan.
+Additionally, we’ll be using a margin of 5.49%.

 However, we’re going to look at three possible scenarios:

-• Interest rates rise back to their historical average over the life of the loan
+2. Interest rates decline over the life of the loan

 Scenario #1: